-A Day in the Life of an Asynchronous Cyber School Student [A Student's Perspective]
+A Day in the Life of Asynchronous Cyber School [Student Perspective]

 Transitioning to a cyber charter school can be a significant change, and one that is undertaken for a variety of reasons.
 Some families choose this model for the quality of education: that’s why my parents chose PA Virtual for me.
 For others, it’s a solution for problems sometimes faced at brick and mortar schools, such as anxiety and bullying.
 Still others come to cyber charter schools because of the flexibility they offer.

 At PA Virtual, there are two models of schooling: synchronous and asynchronous.
 Asynchronous is the model that provides the most flexibility, because students taking asynchronous courses complete their work for those classes during the time each day that works best for them.
 Instead of being in a math class at 8:10 every morning, math could be completed after dinner every night, or in the middle of the afternoon.
 Rather than having five hours of school to do in one sitting, families can break up those five hours across the day.

 As a PA Virtual grad and proud alumni, I’d love to tell you about what school looks like when you take async courses.
 In elementary school, I had many asynchronous classes and I have fond memories of the work that I did.

 Something that remains constant for students whether they have synchronous or asynchronous courses is logging into Blackboard every day.
 Blackboard is a website that functions like a brick and mortar building.
 Attendance is tracked through logging in, and any resources for school are available from Blackboard.